Be sure there is a good match between the funding agency's priorities and your project.

-2. Discuss your proposal idea and intention to submit a proposal with your Department Chair and the Provost.
+Discuss your proposal idea and intention to submit a proposal with your Department Chair, the Provost, and the FGFC.

-The funding body will probably specify whether your proposal will be reviewed by scholars in your field, or by a more general scholarly or lay audience.
+Know your audience.
+The funding body will probably specify whether your proposal will be reviewed by scholars in your field or by a more general scholarly or lay audience.
 Be sure to include enough technical detail for the former or broader explanations for the latter.
 Be compelling.
 If possible, read some funded proposals.
 If you were reviewing a proposal, what would excite you?

 Be sure that costs in all categories are realistically estimated.
 Inattention to details, unrealistic cost estimates, and budget padding will probably result in your proposal not being funded.
 Your narrative should explain why you are requesting the items in your project budget.
 Some applications will include a separate budget narrative.
 For help with your budget consult with *Kenyon's Senior Accountant.